open-license-manager/examples/simple_pc_identifier/README.md

+This example show how to integrate the licensing system if you already have downloaded and compiled `open-license-manager` externally.

+If you want to compile and integrate all in one refer to the `submodule` example.

+## steps
 Compile and install open-license-manager.
 Let's call `LCC_INSTALLATION_DIR` the place where you installed open-license-manager, `LCC_SOURCE_DIR` the place where you download open-license-manager.

 ```
 git clone https://github.com/open-license-manager/examples.git